Skip to content

 public isRendered(): boolean;

-isRendered() checks if an HTMLElement has been created inside the View.
-It's useful for differentiating code that should only run in a rendered state.
+isRendered() checks whether an HTMLElement has ever been created inside the View.
+It’s useful when you want to separate out code that should only run when rendering has occurred.

 renderCount